rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 | P41 | Analog pull up | | B, C |
 |   | **MCU** |   | |
 | J1 | SPI, UART/GPIO | See schematic for details | A,B,C |

+NOTE: the Analog inputs can also be used as switched inputs!
+These can be configured for example clutch pedal switch or switch for launch control.

 ### rusEFI WBO controller

 Since a narrow band lambda (O2 sensor) was used in the original ECU, Hellen includes an onboard wideband controller.
 A harness is needed to connect the lambda sensor, these lines are not possible to wire in to the car connector.